 Problem #3: Studying is #3 on my list of priorities, after kids and my day job.

 Solution: Seek out people who can help you prioritize.
 Helping you achieve a work-life-school balance is the job of the community college academic advisor.

-"Part of making it through college requires a careful balance of life and school," says counselor Celinda Smith of Bellevue College, current academic advisor of University of Washington, Bothell.
+"Part of making it through college requires a careful balance of life and school," says former counselor Celinda Smith of Bellevue College, current academic advisor of University of Washington, Bothell.

 Dr. Gonzalez of Northampton stresses the importance of having an upfront conversation with a counselor about how to balance your priorities before embarking on a degree program.

 Problem #4: I don't know what it takes to succeed in my classes.

 Solution: Community colleges are going the extra mile to help students develop effective learning strategies.
 SUNY Ulster offers time management and study skills workshops.
 At Northampton Community College, Dr. Gonzalez developed a 3-credit college success course targeting three skill areas: study skills, informational literacy and critical thinking.
 The course has raised retention rates, and students report increased confidence and success in other classes.
 Other schools may offer a trial period where you can test your comfort with online degrees or get a flavor for a class.